 BigCommerce is suitable for all types of businesses.
+It is an open source eCommerce platform.
 It’s paving a new path forward for more creative and innovative ways of selling online.

 Small businesses and business owners who want to DIY their online store can start with any of the “essentials” plans for comparable pricing to Shopify’s plans.

-Large eCommerce stores and enterprise businesses can also benefit from BigCommerce’s state-of-the-art engine, which can operate as a headless CMS or be delivered as a commerce-as-a-service solution.
+Large e-stores and enterprise businesses can also benefit from BigCommerce’s state-of-the-art engine, which can operate as a headless CMS or be delivered as a commerce-as-a-service solution.